 Hence, we understand that sex addiction is a relational and intimacy disorder and this understanding informs our approach to designing the most effective treatment programs to help patients overcome sex addiction.

 Interactions with concurrent substance use disorders

 Sex addiction and concurrent substance use disorders can interact in a number of different ways including the following:

 - “Alternating” is when a person shows a pattern of moving back and forth between two addictions.

 - “Disinhibiting” is when one addiction lowers a person’s inhibitions so that the problematic behaviors associated with another addiction can occur.
 For example, when consuming alcohol lowers a person’s inhibitions enough that they will have unprotected sex.

 - “Intensifying” is when two addictions are indulged at the same time to create an even more intense experience.
 For example, when a person uses methamphetamine to intensify the experience of having sex with strangers.

 - “Masking” is when one addiction is used to hide or deny the existence of another.
 For example, when a person denies sex addiction by stating that they only engage in problematic sexual behaviors when they are intoxicated.

 - “Numbing” is when one addiction is used to numb the feelings of shame that result from another addiction.
 For example, when a person uses benzodiazepines to numb the shame they feel due to their sex addiction.

 At EHN Canada, we believe that it’s essential to understand how each patient’s sex addiction interacts with any substance use disorders that they may have.
-We address these interactions in the individualized treatment program that we design for each patient.
-This approach allows us to create the most effective treatment program for each patient.
+We address these interactions in the individualized treatment programs that we design for each patient.
+This approach allows us to create the most effective treatment programs according to each patient’s unique needs.